-And imagine if you had a misguided counselor?
-Someone who brings up the right things in the wrong way and the wrong things in a convincing (right) way.

-What hope is there, then?
+And, imagine if you had a misguided counselor?
+Someone who brings up the right things in the wrong way, and the wrong things in a convincing (right) way.
+What hope is there then?

-Allow me to non-subtly segue to DEI work and DEI consultants, councils, and other directors.
+Allow me to non-subtly segue to DEI work, and to DEI consultants, councils, and other directors.

-I have led and consulted on DEI in impact organizations ranging from 25 to 2,000 people across various mission-oriented focuses.
-What most people consider to be DEI work is based on an outdated concept that leads it to be more of a problem than a long-term solution.
+I have led and consulted on DEI in impact organizations ranging from 25 to 2,000 people, across a variety of mission-oriented focuses, and can confidently say that what most people consider to be DEI work is based on an outdated concept that leads it to be more problem than solution.